samuk/Open-Pi/compliance/Manual.md

 The UART0 interface might be used for serial communication between the board and a personal computer by default.
 In case of video output problem a cable might provide needed feedback and greatly reduce the efforts needed to repair the board or to adjust the software setting.
 Note that by default only UART0 is defined as a port suitable for serial debug.
-You can use our USB-SERIAL-CABLE-F for debugging.
+You can use a Olimex USB-SERIAL-CABLE-F for debugging.
 Consider table below when connecting the USB-SERIAL-CABLE-F according to the wire color code.
 The RX line of the cable (GREEN wire) should go to TX line of the target board; the TX line